-The following are DOT&PF guidelines for using WAQTC FOP for AASHTO T 255/T 265 (E&B/ID 13-1 (16), published Oct.
-2017).
+The following are guidelines for using WAQTC FOP for AASHTO T 255/T 265 by the State of Alaska DOT&PF.

 - 1. Use controlled methods of drying for most samples.
-Confirm constant mass has been achieved. - 2.
+It is assumed that constant mass has been reached for soils and aggregates when dried overnight (8-16 hours is sufficient in most cases).
+Shorter drying times require reweighing of samples until constant mass is achieved. - 2.
 Uncontrolled methods of drying may be used when time is of the essence.
 These methods require reweighing of samples until constant mass is achieved.